Skip to Content

 Before You Begin

-Even if for now they think you spell love, W-U-V. I need to remember to cherish the moments and thought my husband would also appreciate the WUV!
+Even if, for now, they think you spell love, W-U-V. I want cherish the moments and thought my husband would also appreciate the WUV.

 Step 1: Pick Out Saying

 Pick out the saying that you want to be on your canvas.
-We decided to spell, “I WUV DAD”.
-Partially because I couldn’t find another E and also because that is how my little kiddos say, “Love”.
+We decided to spell “I WUV DAD”, partly because I couldn’t find another E and also because that is how my little kiddos say “Love.”

 two preschoolers picking out wooden letters on brown table.